 Their menu includes classic brunch dishes such as eggs and toast, halloumi, and breakfast bowls.
 More importantly, they also make three types of pancakes.

 They serve their savoury stack, consisting of two pancakes, fried eggs, crispy bacon, pepe seya (cultured butter), and maple syrup.
-Then there’s their long with their short stack, consisting of three pancakes, pepe seya butter and syrup.
+Then there’s their short stack, consisting of three pancakes, pepe seya butter and syrup.

 It’s over to the western suburbs next as we discover the best places to eat pancakes in Sydney.

 Air Lab is a speciality pancake shop, which knock out iconic fluffy souffle pancakes.
-They serve some unique and sweet dishes, including their famous crème brûlée pancake.
+Here they serve some unique, sweet dishes, including their famous crème brûlée pancake.

 Souffle style pancakes are thicker, taller, and fluffier and originated in Japan.
 They are made by whipping the egg whites into the mix, so it holds its structure better, similar to meringues.

-Along with the crème brûlée pancake, they have their biscoff cheese pancake, matcha chocolate, taro red bean, Thai milk tea, tiramisu, Oreo, mango passion fruit, and maple butter pancakes.
+Along with the crème brûlée pancake, they offer biscoff cheese pancakes, matcha chocolate, taro red bean, Thai milk tea, tiramisu, Oreo, mango passion fruit, and maple butter pancakes.